JohnReedLOL/scala-trace-debug/README.md

 ![Example macro](https://s22.postimg.org/4b0fgimep/example.png)

-^ In this case the macro on line 62 is desugaring the code.
+^ In this case the macro on line 62 is desugaring the code to standard out.

 ```scala
 import scala.trace.Macro